-54.2 Majors in Business
+64.2 Majors in Business

-54.2.1 Major in Accounting
+64.2.1 Major in Accounting

 Although there is significant overlap, accounting is generally divided into financial and managerial perspectives, with auditing and taxation as related areas of expertise.
 Financial accounting responds to the need for organizations to be accountable to society and to provide external parties with relevant information for making economic decisions.
 Financial statements are used by investors, creditors, government agencies, taxation authorities, employees, consumers, and other groups.
 Managerial accounting emphasizes the use of information within organizations to effectively plan and control operations, and to make a wide variety of business decisions.
-Auditors are independent accountants who assess accounting information and systems to ensure that the information produced is sufficiently objective and reliable that users can confidently use the information to make decisions and enter into contracts.
+Auditing plays an integral role in providing accounting information and systems to ensure that the information produced is sufficiently objective and reliable that users can confidently use the information to make decisions and enter into contracts.